-Any project to implement good asset management will begin with consolidating the material as much as possible.
-This means you’ll want to create central storage, and bring as much of the relevant material together as possible.
+Any project implementing good asset management will begin with consolidating the material as much as possible.
+This means you’ll want to create central storage and bring as much of the relevant material together as possible.

 Benefits of consolidation

-Consolidating the media is the first step to creating a secure, resilient archive of the media.
+Consolidating the media is the first step to creating a secure, resilient media archive.
 It’s an essential step in creating good storage and backup.
 It’s also essential for the eventual migrations that are required for long-term maintenance.

 Consolidating the files will also help you to tag the files in a universal manner.
-Tagging from within a single environment, such as one catalog, allows you to be consistent in the keywords and other metadata you use.
+Tagging from within a single environment, such as one catalog, allows consistency in the keywords and other metadata you use.

 Consolidating all your media begins with a discovery process to understand how much space all your stuff takes up.
-Once you have a good idea of that, you’ll need to get enough unified storage so that you can bring it all together.
-This is typically true, even if you expect to use a cloud-based tool for your primary user access.
-In most cases it’s faster, easier, cheaper and better to do this locally before uploading to the cloud.
+Once you have a good idea of that, you’ll need to get enough unified storage to bring it all together.
+This is typically true, even if you expect to use a cloud-based tool for primary user access.
+In most cases, it’s faster, easier, cheaper, and better to do this locally before uploading to the cloud.

 In addition to bringing everything together in one place, it’s also advantageous to unify your DAM practices as much as possible.
 This includes consistent use of metadata, standardizing media formats, having a consistent naming convention, and normalization of rights information.
 All of these unifications will pay off in the medium and long term, and some will give dividends in the short term as well.